NikolayRag/typeTodo/README.rst

 typeTodo
 =========

-Keep TODO comments at one place as they typed anywhere in project.
+Manage TODO comments as tasks, as they're typed anywhere in project.